I have over a decade of experience in international trade. I currently live in China and India where I own a successful business.

 Bargaining or haggling is prevalent in China and other Asian nations.
-A bit of bargaining is expected and those who do not are considered foolish.
-I do agree that most westerners find the this a bit unsettling as they have never experienced it back in their own country.
-Those looking forward to buy and import from China should do well by learning how to haggle in China.
+A bit of bargaining is expected, and those who do not are considered foolish.
+I agree that most westerners find this a bit unsettling as they have never experienced it back in their own country.
+Those looking forward to buying and importing from China should do well by learning how to haggle in China.

-So those looking for lower prices should brush up their negotiation skills to use it while buying in the Chinese wholesale markets.
+So those looking for lower prices should brush up their negotiation skills to use them while buying in the Chinese wholesale markets.

-Before coming to wholesale market it is better to do some research about product features and price.
-Websites like ,madeinchina.com, aliexpress.com and taobao.com would give a realistic idea about the wholesale price range for your products.
-For example, if you are buying iPhone covers find out prices of popular covers, new designs and approximate retail and wholesale price.
+Before coming to the wholesale market, it is better to do some research about product features and prices.
+Websites like madeinchina.com, aliexpress.com and taobao.com would give a realistic idea about the wholesale price range for your products.
+For example, if you are buying iPhone covers, find out the prices of popular covers, new designs and approximate retail and wholesale prices.

 Get Pictures on Your Phone or Tablet

 A picture is worth a thousand words.
 Avoid trying to describe what you need either directly or through a translator to a seller.
-You do not want to be victim of Chinese whisper.
-Usually a seller will appreciate that you have a clear understanding of your needs and would try to offer an alternate if the same is not available.
+You do not want to be a victim of a Chinese whisper.
+Usually, a seller will appreciate that you have a clear understanding of your needs and would try to offer an alternative if the same is not available.

-Do not just ask price for the product you need.
-Ask for multiple of related products to get an idea and try to remember those prices.
-Most of the negotiators have a good memory as it comes handy to compare prices obtained from different sellers.
-If you cannot remember, use voice recorder to record the entire conversation on your phone
+Do not just ask for the price of the product you need.
+Ask for multiple related products to get an idea and try to remember those prices.
+Most negotiators have a good memory as it comes in handy to compare prices obtained from different sellers.
+If you cannot remember, use a voice recorder to record the entire conversation on your phone

 The first hour or more should be spent taking prices from various sellers.
 Take business cards from the seller whose product you find interesting and scribble prices on the back of their card.
-The Chinese wholesale markets tend to be big with signs mostly in Chinese so it helps to get hold of business card from the seller so that you can trace back your steps.
-I generally take a picture of outside of the shop for my reference.
+The Chinese wholesale markets tend to be big, with signs mostly in Chinese, so it helps to get a business card from the seller to trace back your steps.
+I generally take a picture of the outside of the shop for my reference.

 Learn Some Common Chinese Words

-Numbers from 1 to 10, colours, packing, shipment, how much, quality, order, quantity, delivery and deposit are few common words that would go a long way to establish you as a knowledgeable buyer and earn respect in the eyes of the seller.
-Once they know that you have required knowledge of the product and speak few words of local language they tend to see you as serious buyer and would give you a competitive price.
+Numbers from 1 to 10, colours, packing, shipment, how much, quality, order, quantity, delivery and deposit are a few common words that would go a long way to establish you as a knowledgeable buyer and earn respect in the eyes of the seller.
+Once they know that you have the required knowledge of the product and speak a few words of the local language, they tend to see you as a serious buyer and would give you a competitive price.
 In the end, everyone likes a serious buyer who can buy wholesale at a reasonable price.

 Once you have identified the products that you want and have researched the wholesale price of the same, be prepared to start buying process with at least two wholesalers.
 In my experience, sometimes bargaining with a wholesaler does not go well because of many external reasons, so be prepared to have an alternate supplier handy.

 Do not let your translator lead price negotiation.
-Chinese wholesaler would like your translator to actively participate in negotiations as they feel more comfortable to explain their side in the local language.
+Chinese wholesalers would like your translator to actively participate in negotiations as they feel more comfortable explaining their side in the local language.
 Do not let that happen.
-Remember, it is you, not your translator who needs to decide.
-Let her give a chance to explain this to wholesaler and ask her to speak when needed.
+Remember, it is you, not your translator, who needs to decide.
+Let her give a chance to explain this to the wholesaler and ask her to speak when needed.
 In China, you do not need a translator to agree on a price with the wholesaler as most of them have enough experience in dealing with foreigners with a calculator and hand signs.

-It is common that a Chinese wholesaler would give an initial price which would leave enough room price negotiation.
-Counter that with your own low ball figure that should be lower than what you expect to pay.
-Reveal your quantity to be at least half or 1/3 of what you actually need. (more about it in the next step) conceding very little ground.
+It is common that a Chinese wholesaler would give an initial price which would leave enough room for price negotiation.
+Counter that with your own lowball figure that should be lower than what you expect to pay.
+Reveal your quantity to be at least half or 1/3 of what you actually need (more about it in the next step), conceding very little ground.
 The wholesaler will ask you to make a better offer.
 Decline and ask the seller to make an offer.
-He will also lower his initial offer by 5% to 10%,which should start the ball rolling.
+He will also lower his initial offer by 5% to 10%, which should start the ball rolling.

-Once you start to haggle you will quickly reach an agreeable price.
-You may use following time tested methods to achieve it.
+Once you start to haggle, you will quickly reach an agreeable price.
+You may use the following time-tested methods to achieve it:

 - Finding fault with their products

-- Strengthen your position with price of repeat order, prompt payment etc.
+- Strengthen your position with the price of a repeat order, prompt payment etc.

 Step 2: Ask for Quantity Discount

-The first price that you agreed in the step 1 was for a quantity much lower than you really want to buy.
-Now it's time to ask show the wholesaler that you are really not making any money and prepared to buy more quantity if prices are lower.
-Most wholesaler would come up with new lower price.
-Go through price haggle once again.
+The first price that you agreed on in step 1 was for a quantity much lower than you really want to buy.
+Now it's time to show the wholesaler that you are really not making any money and are prepared to buy more quantity if prices are lower.
+Most wholesalers would come up with a new, lower price.
+Go through price haggling once again.

-Step 3: If You Are Buying Multiple Product / Model
+Step 3: If You Are Buying Multiple Products/Models

-It is now time to repeat step 1 to 3 with your second choice wholesaler to compare prices and other aspects.
-Take your time, you can always go back to any of them.
+It is now time to repeat steps 1 to 3 with your second choice wholesaler to compare prices and other aspects.
+Take your time; you can always go back to any of them.
 Once you have finalized everything, go to the wholesaler with whom you would like to place the order.
-Please do negotiate the following at the time of placing order.
+Please do negotiate the following at the time of placing the order.

 Negotiate Extras While Placing the Final Order

 It depends on the products that you are buying.
-Most of the wholesaler would agree to give extra 1% parts or additional product because it is impossible to check quality.
-Getting critical parts goes a long way in servicing your own customer’s after sales need.
+Most wholesalers would agree to give extra 1% parts or additional products because it is impossible to check quality.
+Getting critical parts goes a long way in servicing your own customer’s after-sales needs.

-For example: Once my customer purchased 1000 pieces of garment steamer from a factory.
-After finishing price negotiation, we popped the question of after sales service and seller agreed to give 2% of parts free provided he has no further obligation to service or replace defective products.
-It is practically not possible to ship defective steamers back to China due to high freight cost so customer also agreed to it.
+For example: Once, my customer purchased 1000 pieces of garment steamer from a factory.
+After finishing the price negotiation, we popped the question of after-sales service, and the seller agreed to give 2% of parts free provided he has no further obligation to service or replace defective products.
+It is practically not possible to ship defective steamers back to China due to high freight costs, so the customer also agreed to it.